 - Identify when your patient is at risk of STIs

 To be eligible to register on an Essentials course, you must have a GMC, NMC or PAMVR number.
-This will be checked by the Lead Facilitator of your course.
+This will be checked by the Lead Facilitator at the course attended.